Why You Can’t Stop Overthinking at Night (And How to Actually Slow It Down)

 When your body is still, internal sensations become more noticeable.

 If this pattern feels familiar, it may be connected to how anxiety is showing up more broadly.
-You can learn more about our approach to anxiety therapy here.
+This is something we work through often in anxiety therapy in Chicago, especially when your mind has a hard time slowing down at night.

 What Overthinking at Night Can Look Like